liferay/electric/packages/electricjs.com/src/pages/docs/tasks.md

 ```

 The `generate` task will now be exposed as `ssg:generate`.
 This option allows
-you to implement `metal-ssg` in conjunction with other packages that
+you to implement `electric` in conjunction with other packages that
 expose `gulp` tasks without the risk of overwriting previously defined tasks.

 </article>